 Law Student Resources

-During the school year AA meetings are held at local law schools.
+During the school year AA meetings are held at local law schools when classes are in session.
 Contact LCL for information about many other meetings.

 Questions?
 Contact: LCL